 We are all more than the sum of our work so here are some more (hopefully fun) details about me!
 I am lucky enough to be a dual citizen of Australia and the USA.
 I was born in Sydney and emigrated with my parents and sisters to Colorado when I was six years old.
 I'm the second of four amazing sisters, and I love having the opportunity to invite my family to join me occasionally when I travel.
 I started my musical training on the violin when I was seven and I even completed a minor in Violin performance as an undergrad at Illinois Wesleyan University.
 I first realized I wanted to be a singer when I was about twelve years old, and I feel really fortunate that I've been able to follow my dream.

-When I'm not on the road, I live in Manhattan with my wonderful husband, Marc, and my cats, Poppy and Melba (two out of the three of them enjoy my singing)!
+When I'm not on the road, I live with my wonderful husband, Marc, and my cats, Poppy and Melba (two out of the three of them enjoy my singing)!
 Despite being a professional performer, I'm somewhat of an introvert and I love curling up with a good book or going for walks in the park with a podcast.
 I am also a prolific knitter and I usually have yarn and knitting needles with me wherever I go!
 I love to visit yarn stores in different cities and I've been dabbling in designing my own knitting patterns.
 During the pandemic, I got deeper into my fiber interests and learned how to spin my own yarn with a spinning wheel, and also bought a couple of small looms to learn how to weave.
 I like writing, and I've had a few sets of program notes published.
 I hope to do more writing in the future and also try my hand at composing fiction!

 I enjoy performing as a soloist (it's always a huge thrill to perform with an orchestra!), but I also really love taking part in smaller, collaborative projects.
 I love learning unusual repertoire, expanding my knowledge of music history, and bringing joy to people when I sing.